Serbia and Montenegro in the Eurovision Song Contest 2006: Montevizija 2006

-Montevizija 2006 was the second edition of Montevizija.
-It served as the Montenegrin semifinal for choosing the Serbo-Montenegrin entry for Eurovision Song Contest 2006 in Athens, Greece.
-The final was held on 24 February 2006 at the RTCG Studios in Podgorica, presented by Zoja-Spahić Kustudić, Andrija Milošević, Danilo Čelebić, Irena Ivanović and Milena Ristić.
-Twenty songs competed and nine juries – 8 jury members and a public televote determined the twelve songs to progress to the final of Evropesma-Europjesma.
+RTCG organised Montevizija 2006, the second edition of Montevizija, in order to select its entries for the national final.
+The broadcaster held the competition on 24 February 2006 at its studios in Podgorica, hosted by Zoja-Spahić Kustudić, Andrija Milošević, Danilo Čelebić, Irena Ivanović, and Milena Ristić.
+Twenty songs competed and nine juries – 8 jury members and a public televote determined the twelve songs to progress to the final of Evropesma-Europjesma 2006.

 Beovizija 2006

-Beovizija 2006 was the 4th edition of Beovizija.
-The final was held on 10 March 2006 in Sava Centar in Belgrade.
-23 songs competed in the Beovizija 2006 contest, one song, due to be performed by Nevena Paripović, was not featured, though no reason was given for this.
-Nine juries – 8 jury members and a public televote determined the twelve songs to progress to the final of Evropesma-Europjesma.
+RTS organised Beovizija 2006, the 4th edition of Beovizija, in order to select its entries for the national final.
+The broadcaster held the competition on 10 March 2006 in Sava Centar in Belgrade.
+23 songs competed in Beovizija 2006, one song, "Blizina", due to be performed by Zvezde Granda and Šaban Bajramović was withdrawn due to Bajramović's poor health condition.
+Nine juries – 8 jury members and a public televote determined the twelve songs to progress to the final of Evropesma-Europjesma 2006.

 Evropesma-Europjesma 2006

-Evropesma-Europjesma 2006 was national final organised by UJRT in order to select the Serbian and Monetengrin entry for the Eurovision Song Contest 2006.
+UJRT organised Evropesma-Europjesma 2006 in order to select its entry for the Eurovision Song Contest 2006.
 The competition took place at the Sava Centar in Belgrade on 11 March 2006, hosted by Jelena Jovičić and Boda Ninković.
 The show was broadcast in Serbia on RTS1 and RTS Sat as well as streamed online via the broadcaster's website rts.co.yu, and in Montenegro on TVCG 1 and TVCG Sat.